MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ## Y

+### Year-end closing

+Year-end closing in Dynamics 365 marks the completion of the financial reporting cycle for a fiscal year.
+This involves finalizing financial statements, making necessary adjustments, and preparing for the start of the next fiscal year.

 ### Yield

 In the context of process manufacturing in Dynamics 365, the term *yield* refers to the quantity of a finished product that is obtained from a specific batch or production run.
 It's a crucial metric for evaluating production efficiency and determining the actual output in comparison to the expected output that is specified in the formula.

+## Z

+### Zero-based budgeting

+Zero-based budgeting in Dynamics 365 involves building budgets from scratch, requiring justification for each expense.
+This approach encourages a thorough evaluation of budget needs and aligns expenses with organizational priorities.

 ## Next steps